Auditions & Admission

 The School’s Winter Term runs from September through June.
 Study in the Winter Term is for beginning, intermediate and advanced students, 6* to 18 years old.
 Admission to the Winter Term is by audition only.

 *Children must be 6 years old by October 1 to audition and enroll for that year’s Winter Term.
-Note that 4 and 5 year olds and children who will be turning 6 after Oct.
-1 are eligible to enroll in SAB’s Little Dancers classes, for which no auditions are needed.
+Note that 4-6 year olds who were born between 10/1/2013 and 12/31/2016 are eligible to enroll now in SAB’s online Little Dancers classes, for which no auditions are needed.
 The 2021 Winter Session of Little Dancers begins in September and the Winter Session begins in late January.
 Learn More.

 Applicants are evaluated as follows: